Metropolitan Atlanta Rapid Transit Authority: Service expansion

+In July 2018, MARTA also took over operations of the Atlanta Streetcar, which was initially built by the city in 2014.

 Expansion to Gwinnett County

 In September 2018, MARTA's board of directors and the Gwinnett County Board of Commissioners gave conditional approval to an agreement that would see MARTA assume, and significantly expand, operations of Gwinnett's bus system (in operation since 2001) and clear the way for the long-sought-after extension of MARTA's rail system into the county from its current terminus at Doraville.
 The population of Gwinnett County has significantly increased, and become more racially and ethnically diverse, since 1990, the last time the county rejected joining MARTA.
 Whereas white business elites were the initial demographic to support the MARTA in 1965, most black voters had voted to fund transit.
 Large communities of rural white Georgians opposed MARTA.

-The original plan in 2018 includes a detailed multi-year plan to expand heavy rail rapid transit in Gwinnett County.
-Some aspects of the Connect Gwinnett plan will include a train that runs every ten minutes, and also get more buses to take people to the MARTA station.
+The original plan in 2018 included a detailed multi-year plan to expand heavy rail rapid transit in Gwinnett County.
+Some aspects of the Connect Gwinnett plan include a train that runs every ten minutes and buying more buses to take people to the MARTA station.
 This was possible because Georgia Legislature permitted counties to raise taxes to fund transit, which before was not allowed.
 The contract with MARTA would go into effect only if a public vote, that was scheduled for March 19, 2019, succeeded.
 The agreement called for a new one-cent sales tax that would be collected in Gwinnett County until 2057.
 On March 19, 2019, the third transit referendum failed, with 54.32% of the vote being "No" to expand.
 A fourth transit referendum was added to the ballot during the 2020 presidential election, which failed by a margin of slightly more than 1,000 voters as 50.13% of voters chose to vote against the referendum.

 More MARTA program

 In November 2016, 71% of Atlanta voters approved a half-penny sales tax increase to fund "More MARTA" projects, projected to raise $2.7 billion over 40 years, in order to significantly expand MARTA by constructing additional bus rapid transit and light rail lines, and multiple and infill stations.
-In October 2018, MARTA's board approved and allocated funding towards a comprehensive list of "More MARTA" projects, including 29 miles of light rail transit (LRT), 13 miles of bus rapid transit (BRT), arterial rapid transit (ART), transit centers and 15 MARTA stations:
+In October 2018, MARTA's board approved and allocated funding towards a comprehensive list of "More MARTA" projects, including 29 miles of light rail transit (LRT), 13 miles of bus rapid transit (BRT), arterial rapid transit (ART), transit centers and 15 MARTA stations.